Silicone vs Glass Bongs: What’s The Difference?

 They are ideal for people who love to go camping.
 They can also handle the chaos of a party house.

-Silicone bongs also tend to be significantly cheaper than glass bongs.
+Even some of the best silicone bongs tend to be significantly cheaper than glass bongs.
 If you're looking for something colorful and fun for your frat house, silicone is a great choice.

 You can also throw them in the washing machine to clean them.